steverandy/concen/README.md

 "Publish Time" meta data has special treatment, where it accepts date in natural language format, relative to the current time.

-To obtain the content, you typically will call:
+To obtain the content, you typically will call the following.

     Concen::Page.published.desc(:publish_time).first.content

-Or if you want the content in HTML format, simply call:
+Or if you want the content in HTML format, simply call the following.

     Concen::Page.published.desc(:publish_time).first.content_in_html